15 Best Leg Exercises and Workout for Muscle & Strength

 1. Standing facing the machine, slightly to one side of it.

-3. Curl the weight by bending your knee, raising your heel toward your buttock.
+3. Lift the weight by bending your knee and raising your heel toward your buttocks.

 4. Hold for a couple of counts and slowly lower the weight back down to the start position.